corneliocristina/corneliocristina.github.io/Descartes.md

 [&larr; Publications](publications.md)

-# AI-Descartes: a pipeline for Automated Scientific Discovery pipeline
+# AI-Descartes: a pipeline for Automated Scientific Discovery

-~~ MORE INFO COMING SOON! ~~
+~ MORE INFO COMING SOON! ~